nio-blocks/http-requests/README.md

 HTTPRequestsPostSignal
 ======================
-The HTTPRequestsPostSignal block is similar to the HTTPRequests block.
+The HTTPRequestsPostSignal block is similar to the [HTTPRequests](https://blocks.n.io/HTTPRequests) block.
 One request is made for every signal input.
 The input signal will be used as the body of the post request.

 Properties
 ----------
 - **basic_auth_creds**: When making a request that needs Basic Authentication, enter the username and password.
-- **enrich**: If false (unchecked), the output signal will include the original signal sent into the block
+- **enrich**: If checked (true), the original signal sent into the block will be excluded from the signal sent out of the block.
+If unchecked (false), the output signal will include the original signal sent into the block.
 - **headers**: Custom Headers.
-Keys and Values are Expression Properties.
+Headers and Values can be simple strings or Expression Properties to use incoming signals.
 - **http_method**: HTTP Method (e.g. GET|POST|PUT|DELETE).
 - **require_json**: If `True` and response is not json, log warning and do not emit a signals.
 If `False` and response is not json, emit a signal of format `{'raw': response.text}`.
 - **retry_options**: How many times to retry to HTTP request